theJugglingCompany.com

 A studio has to be booked.
 A field is wherever there is grass and some space.

-Ordinary grass, ordinary light, no preparation.
-Props and space are the full set of conditions required.
+That is the full set of conditions required.
 Everything else is preference.

 Read next: Practice Follows You - what happens when the practice shows up on a boat.